deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 ## Dashboard (Horizon)

-After setting up Keystone to be OIDC aware, we have to a enable SSO (single sign on) in OpenStack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers (`/etc/openstack-dashboard/local_settings.py`).
+After setting up Keystone to be OIDC aware, we have to enable SSO (single sign on) in OpenStack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers (`/etc/openstack-dashboard/local_settings.py`).

 ```
 WEBSSO_ENABLED = True